vinzenz-muser/brControl/README.md

-# brauradau-dashboard
+# brDashboard

-There are several parts of the control suite.
-To start a local version of it, first you have to build the dashboard, which is based on https://www.creative-tim.com/product/vue-black-dashboard-pro.
+brDashboard is a temperature monitoring and controlling application that supports real-time data monotioring.

 ## Installation
 ### Dashboard
+To start a local version of brDashboard, you have to build the dashboard first, which is based on https://www.creative-tim.com/product/vue-black-dashboard-pro.
 To build the dashboard, run `npm run build` in the `dashboard` folder.
-This creates the frontend-app in a folder `npm run app`.
+This creates the frontend-app in the folder `dashboard/dist`.
 Notice that you can also run `npm run dev` if you want to further work on the dashboard-frontend.

 **Note**
 The dashboard is currently only tested on Node 14.
 Please make sure that you run the correct version with `node --version` and if not use `nvm` to install node 14 (or install node 14 dierctly).